-“I wrote 24 applications over two years and was turned down nineteen times in a row before anyone said yes, and all said-and-done I received only two “yeses.”
+We have an inspirational MBA reapplicant success story to share with you today!
+“I wrote 24 applications over two years and was turned down nineteen times in a row before anyone said yes.
+All said-and-done, I received only two ‘yeses.’
 Hundreds of hours and thousands of dollars I spent trying to get in, and was rejected over and over,” shares Ed Luggen.

-When Luggen signed up with Stacy Blackman Consulting in 2015, he had received more rejections than almost anyone we had ever worked with.
+When Luggen signed on us in 2015, he had received more rejections than almost anyone we had ever worked with.
 The fact that he wanted to persevere was a true testament to his character, his resilience, drive and problem-solving abilities.

-He had graduated summa cum laude with his law degree from Michigan State University in 2012 and earned his bachelor’s degree in mechanical engineering from Miami University.
-He did his MBA internship at Ford Motor Co. in global strategy before starting a career with The Boston Consulting Group in July.
+He graduated summa cum laude with his law degree from Michigan State University in 2012.
+Luggen earned his bachelor’s degree in mechanical engineering from Miami University.
+He did his MBA internship at Ford Motor Co. in global strategy.
+Luggen then started a career with The Boston Consulting Group in July 2018.

 This accomplishment was a test of character.
-Throughout his long journey, Luggen leveraged the challenges he faced and the wisdom he acquired through the admissions cycles to gain an admit to Emory GBS, even with a low undergrad GPA and a career that MBA admissions likely viewed as unfocused.
+Throughout his long journey, Luggen leveraged the challenges he faced and the wisdom he acquired through the admissions cycles to gain an admit to Emory GBS.
+This, despite his low undergrad GPA and a career that MBA admissions likely viewed as unfocused.

-Within his story are five learnings that all applicants can benefit from.
+Within his story are five lessons that any MBA reapplicant—and first-time applicants—can benefit from.

 #1 Embrace being the underdog

-When Ed finally signed up with SBC he learned to embrace his shortcomings rather than trying to hide them.
+With our help, Ed learned to embrace his shortcomings rather than trying to hide them.
 He learned to reveal the character created by his hardship and shortcomings.
 MBA admissions officers know that struggle builds character.
 Ed advises, “If you can turn your weakness into a strength, show the toughness your life has instilled in you, exercise the determination that’s gotten you this far, and package it in a polished and compelling story, you will find a school and a company that value you.”

 #2 Don’t let adversity trip you up

-“The biggest challenge in the application process was finding a school that would believe in me and my potential, and staying resolved in the face of rejection,” shared Luggen.
+“The biggest challenge in the application process was finding a school that would believe in me and my potential.
+That, and staying resolved in the face of rejection,” shares Luggen.
 Ed knew he was good enough and stuck with it using the strategy developed with the Stacy Blackman Consulting team.